What is version control?

 - When used on a regular basis, version control helps you to store your files safely.
 It makes it easy to figure out what broke your code, as you can roll back to a previous version and work out when things last worked as expected.

-- With no version control in place you’ll only have one copy of your file, then when it breaks there’s no way to get back to good code!
+- With no version control in place you’ll only have one copy of your file, then when it breaks there’s likely no way to get back to working code!

 - It is also helpful when working with other people as it combines all the changes together and tracks who, why and when it changed.

 - In the work environment this may be essential to know for example, what issue the change fixes or customer requirement it relates to.

 There are a number of different version control systems.
 The most popular ones are SVN (or Subversion), CVS, Mercurial and Git.
 Some are paid for and others are free.